 The next time you attempt to brew a “strong cup of coffee”, keep in mind these 5 tips sure to satisfy any palate.

-Piggybacking off of the freshness rule, keep in mind that coffee loses a bit of flavor after grinding.
+- Wait to grind: Piggybacking off of the freshness rule, keep in mind that coffee loses a bit of flavor after grinding.
 So wait to grind until the last minute!
 Doing so will provide more flavor, therefore a “stronger” coffee.
-Another insider tip: invest into a good grinder!
+Another insider tip: invest in a good grinder!